ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 - [Configuring {{site.data.keyword.filestorage_short}} for backup with Plesk](configure-backup-plesk.html)
 - [Mounting {{site.data.keyword.filestorage_short}} Volume on ESXi hosts](architecture-guide-file-storage-vmware.html)

+## Disaster recovery considerations

+To avoid data-loss and to ensure business continuity, consider replicating your servers and storage in another data center.
+Replication keeps your data in sync in two different locations based on your snapshot schedule.
+For more information, see [Replicating data](replication.html).

+If you want to clone your volume and use it independently from the original volume, see [Creating a duplicate Block Volume](how-to-create-duplicate-volume.html).

 ## Identifying {{site.data.keyword.filestorage_short}} volumes on the invoice